godwnwaswa/DrissChain/README.md

 	<a href="https://github.com/godwnwaswa/drisschain/blob/main/.github/PULL_REQUEST_TEMPLATE.md"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg"></a>
 </div>

-## What is DrissChain?
+## What is Drisschain?

-DrissChain is a blockchain network that supports smart contracts and can act as a payment system/cryptocurrency.
+Drisschain is a blockchain network that supports smart contracts and can act as a payment system/cryptocurrency.
 It is the core execution layer of the RealDriss decentralized service.

 ## Setup a node